 This plan will be implemented by the District in collaboration with UBOS and other stakeholders as follows:

 The CAO’s office shall take overall responsibility for coordination and management of the District Strategic Plan for Statistics.
 The District Planning Department shall be the coordination link and liaison.
-The District Statistics Committee (DSC) shall be the technical steering team and will meet at least once a month to review progress.
+The District Statistics Committee (DSC) shall be the technical steering team and will meet at least once a quarter to review progress.
 Each department shall, through their head or statistical focal person, regularly update the DSC on implementation of the statistical activities by their departments.
 Annual coordination meetings involving representatives of key

 Stakeholders – such as data users, politicians and government partners – will be organised by the DSC to review progress in implementation of the District SPS.
 Relevant training will be organised to facilitate the implementation process.